Accessory Dwelling Unit Program per Ordinance 162-16

-As of September 2016, Ordinance No. 162-16 allows construction of accessory dwelling units (ADU) Citywide in areas that allow residential use.
-With this program it reduces some Planning
+As of September 2016, Ordinance No. 162-16 allows the construction of accessory dwelling units (ADU) Citywide in areas that allow residential use.
+This program reduces some Planning Code requirements to make it possible for property owners to add ADUs.

 FOR MORE INFORMATION, SEE: